5.4.1 Principal/CEO

 - Notify the QCAA about changes to school RTO management and operations.

-- Ensure that the RTO has a documented assessment system that covers all VET qualifications on the current scope of registration.
-This means having a coordinated set of documented policies and procedures, including assessment materials and tools, that ensure assessments are consistent with the principles of assessment and the rules of evidence contained in the Standards for Registered Training Organisations (RTOs) 2015 (Cth).
+- Ensure that the RTO has a documented assessment system that covers all nationally recognised training products on the current scope of registration.
+This means having a coordinated set of documented policies and procedures and assessment tools, which are consistent and based on the Principles of Assessment and the Rules of Evidence contained in the Standards for Registered Training Organisations (RTOs) 2015 (Cth).

 The QCAA provides additional information for RTO managers in the form of policies, procedures and resources located via the VET application in the QCAA Portal: